Hull Turf logo

 2. Highline Park in New York City

-These showcase the benefits of incorporating natural features into recreational areas.
+These showcase the benefits of incorporating natural elements.
 However, challenges like funding and space limitations must be addressed when designing these enriching play spaces.

 The central idea is about enhancing play through natural elements.
 Each branch shows different aspects: benefits of nature, examples of successful playgrounds, and challenges to consider.
 Follow the branches to explore how these elements contribute to children's growth.